mautic/mautic/README.md

 ### Installation
 > [!WARNING]
-> <sub>*Install from source only if you are comfortable using the command line.
+> <sub>*Install from GitHub only if you are comfortable using the command line and are working locally.
 You'll be required to use various CLI commands to get Mautic working and keep it working.
 If the source/database schema gets out of sync with Mautic releases, the release updater may not work and will require manual updates.
-For production, we recommend the pre-packaged Mautic which is available at [mautic.org/download][download-mautic].*
+For production, we recommend installing with Composer, or using the pre-packaged Mautic which is available at [mautic.org/download][download-mautic].*
 *Also note that source code outside of a [tagged release][tagged-release] should be considered ‘alpha’.
 It may contain bugs, cause unexpected results, data corruption or loss, and is not recommended for use in a production environment.
 Use at your own risk.*</sub>

 ### How to install Mautic
 You must already have [Composer][composer] available on your computer because this is a development release and you'll need Composer to download the vendor packages.

-Also note that if you have DDEV installed, you can just run 'ddev start' as a DDEV project’s configuration is present in the repo.
+Also note that if you have DDEV installed, you can run 'ddev start' as a DDEV project’s configuration is present in the repo.
 This will kick off the Mautic first-run process which will automatically install dependencies and configure Mautic for use. ✨ 🚀 Read more [here][ddev-mautic]

-Installing Mautic is a simple three-step process:
+Installing Mautic is a three-step process:

-1. [Download the repository zip][download-zip] then extract the zip to your web root.
+1. [Download the repository zip][download-zip] then extract the zip to your web root, or pull it in through Composer at the [command line][install-mautic-composer].
 2. Run the `composer install` command to install the required packages.
 3. Open your browser and complete the installation through the web installer.